alex-dow/grunt-tplcompile/README.md

 ## Contributing
 In lieu of a formal styleguide, take care to maintain the existing coding style.
 Add unit tests for any new or changed functionality.
 Lint and test your code using [Grunt](http://gruntjs.com/).

+## Release History

+### 0.0.1

+Initial commit.

+### 0.0.2

+Fixed a bug with writing files.
+Added default values for namespace and compiler